SuperOfficeDocs/superoffice-docs/docs/api/project/project-tables.md

 ![Project card][img1]

-The project record contains the name and the IDs of some of the other items.
+The project record contains the name and IDs of some of the other items.

 The **project type** comes from the `ProjType` table.
 The `Project` table contains a `type_idx` field which contains the foreign key of the ProjType record we want.
 The name and tooltip are stored in the `ProjType` table.